-Claudette Santiago is an actor born and raised in San Diego, CA, performing in projects for the San Diego International Fringe Festival, Coronado Playhouse, La Jolla Playhouse, Asian Story Theater, and others.
+Claudette is an actor born and raised in San Diego, CA, performing in projects for the San Diego International Fringe Festival, Coronado Playhouse, La Jolla Playhouse, Asian Story Theater, and others.
 She was last seen in Trash!
 The Musical for Playwrights Project’s Plays by Young Writers Festival and in Revolt.
 She Said.
 Revolt Again. for InnerMission Productions.
 She holds a B.A. in Theater Arts from UC Santa Cruz, is a graduate of the Meisner/Chekhov Integrated Training Studio in Normal Heights, and is a co-founder and producer for MaArte Theatre Collective, a group dedicated to Filipino-American storytelling.

 Tell us about yourself.